jbm97/gains-and-grains/README.md

 Open localhost:3000 in your browser, and the repo in VSCode to edit.

-*This will not actually work due to the .gitignore files"
+*This will not actually work due to the .gitignore files*

 ## User Stories